microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 In order to apply such an edit, we need access to the contents of the removed tree.\*

 \* Strictly speaking, this is only true for edits that would move contents out of the removed tree and into the document tree.
-All other edits could be ignored since the user has no way of seeing their impact.
+All other edits could theoretically be ignored since the user has no way of seeing their impact.

 ## Why Design It This Way?